-• Rural Art Center The Crow-Applegate-Lorane School District depends on the Center to provide after school multi-cultural art instruction on shortened school days— which is especially important for elementary students who have no art teacher at their school.
-Older students will develop playing skills and socialize at a Ukulele Club.
+The Crow-Applegate-Lorane School District depends on the Center to provide after school, multi-cultural art instruction on shortened school days—which is especially valuable since there is no art teacher at the elementary school.
+Older students will develop playing skills and socialize at the Center’s Ukulele Club.